strangetom/ingredient-parser/ingredient_parser/ModelCard.md

 The model has been trained on datasets that have limitations.

 - The New York Times dataset contains sentences that largely follow a consistent style, use US customary units, and often refer to ingredients or brands found only in the USA.
 - The Cookstr dataset contains sentences that use US customary units as the primary unit, and often refer to ingredients or brands found only in the USA.
+Sentences often include amours in multiple unit formats (US customary, metric).

-- The StrangerFoods dataset is based on information collated from a large number of sources.
-Due to the way in which the data extracted from the source database, the sentences are automatically labelled, which introduces inconsistencies.
+Certain sentence formats, such as consecutive numbers that should not be combined (e.g. 1 1/2-ounce steak) are not well managed in the preprocessing step and can result in unexpected parsing results.

-Certain sentence formats, such as consecutive numbers that should not be combined (e.g. 1 2-ounce steak) are not well managed in the preprocessing step and can result in unexpected parsing results.
+Long sentences increase the likelihood of the model mislabelling tokens.

 ## Metrics